pmmodzelewski/adwokatmodzelewski.pl/_specjalizacje/en/criminal-law.md

 ---

-> Comprehensive legal services in misdemeanor, criminal, and fiscal penal cases.
+> Comprehensive legal representation in misdemeanor, criminal, and fiscal criminal cases.
-> From arraignment through to enforcement proceedings.
+> From the initial filing of charges through enforcement proceedings.
-> Defense services as well as representation as a counsel.
+> Defense and representation as legal counsel.
+> Warsaw, Masovian Voivodeship, nationwide (Poland).

 ## Scope of Practice in Criminal Matters